Genotyping by Luminex - Mucosal Types

 Reference Details

-Genotyping by in-house Luminex assay for mucosal Human Papilloma Viruses.
+Genotyping by an in-house Luminex assay for mucosal Human Papillomaviruses.

-- Genital, anal and oropharyngeal cancers, and other mucosal lesions of HPV aetiology
+- Anogenital and oropharyngeal cancers and other HPV-associated mucosal lesions.

-Genital, anal, oro-pharyngeal specimens, and biopsies.
+Genital, anal, oropharyngeal specimens, and biopsies.
 Other specimen types may be accepted upon request.
 No genital warts.
-The minimum volume required is 1/4 of the collected sample (for liquid-based cytology (LBC) samples, this amounts to 5mL of ThinPrep PreservCyt sample or 2mL of Surepath sample).
+The minimum volume required is 1/4 of the collected sample, or 1.0 mL.
 For fixed tissue, please submit 5 scrolls or entire block.
 Please see patient criteria below for submission of mucosal lesions.

 Cervical cytobrushes in ThinPrep PreserCyt or Surepath solutions.
 Swabs for genital, anal and oro-pharyngeal specimens in transport medium.
 Swabs for condyloma acuminatum or other visible lesions in transport medium.
 Fresh biopsy or fixed tissue of any lesion.

-Place swabs in 2mL or less of transport medium and provide entire collected specimen, or no less than ¼ of specimen.
-Specimens collected by cytobrush and swab may be stored and shipped refrigerated to NML within 48h of specimen collection or must be stored and shipped frozen.
-LBC specimens may be stored at room temperature or 4°C and shipped at room temperature.
+Place swabs in transport medium and provide entire collected specimen, or no less than 1.0 mL of specimen.
+Specimens collected by cytobrush and swab may be stored and shipped refrigerated (4°C) to NML within 48h of specimen collection or must be stored and shipped frozen.
 Fresh biopsies must be always stored frozen and shipped on dry ice.
 Fixed tissue may be stored and shipped at room temperature.

 Shipping of specimens shall be done by a TDG certified individual in accordance with TDG regulations.
 For additional information regarding classification of specimens for the purposes of shipping, consult either Part 2 Appendix 3 of the TDG Regulations or section 3.6.2 of the IATA Dangerous Goods Regulations as applicable.

-Completed “Viral STI, Polyoma and Herpesvirus Testing” requisition form including sender lab name, address and telephone number, patient identifier, date of birth or age, sex, specimen reference #, anatomical site, type of specimen, type of lesion, date collected, test requested, reason for testing, and any other relevant clinical information.
+Completed “Sexually Transmitted and Opportunistic Infections” requisition form including sender lab name, address and telephone number, patient identifier, date of birth or age, sex, specimen reference #, anatomical site, type of specimen, type of lesion, date collected, test requested, reason for testing, and any other relevant clinical information.

 N/A